ppgco/ppg-core-ios-sdk/README.md

 ## Support & Sales

-Join our [Discord](https://discord.gg/NVpUWvreZa) to get support, your api key, talk or just keep an eye on it.
+Join our [Discord](https://discord.gg/NVpUWvreZa) for docs, support, talk or just to keep in touch.

 <sub>**CORE** _by PushPushGo_ is not the same as our main **PushPushGo** product - are you looking for [PushPushGo - Push Notifications Management Platform?](https://pushpushgo.com)</sub>